MEGClass: Extremely Weakly Supervised Text Classification via Mutually-Enhancing Text Granularities: Framework

-We define our problem as an extremely weakly supervised text classification problem, which expects an input of class names and a set of documents, and outputs a single class label per document.
-Specifically, let document $d_i \in D = [s^i_1, \ldots, s^i_j, \ldots, s^i_{|d_i|}]$ be a list of sentences, where we assume that $d_i$ primarily falls under a specific class $c_k$.
+\paragraph{Problem Formulation.} We address an extremely weakly supervised text classification task, which expects an input of class names and a set of documents and outputs a single class label per document.
+Specifically, let document $d_i \in D = [s_1, s_2, \ldots, s_{|d_i|}]$ be a list of sentences, where we assume that $d_i$ primarily falls under a specific class $c_k$.
 Each class $c_k \in C$ has a surface name, which we utilize as initial insight into what the class is about.
-The set of documents with a gold class of $c_k$ can be denoted as $C_k$.
-We also consider a sentence $s^i_j = [w_1, w_2, \ldots, w_{|s|}]$ to be a list of words.
+The set of documents with a ground truth class of $c_k$ is denoted as $C_k$.
+We also consider a sentence $s_j = [w_1, w_2, \ldots, w_{|s_j|}]$ as a list of words.